-ESG risks are an integral part of its strategic focus area in risk management. actions taken to achieve the goals, periodic governance, tracking goals to closure, and disclosure of information relating to ESG
+ESG risks are an integral part of its strategic focus area in risk management.
+The Company's ERM framework enables a systematic and proactive identification and management of risks.
+Areas of risk assessment included identifying a detailed roadmap for achieving ESG goals, actions taken to achieve the goals, periodic governance, tracking goals to closure, and disclosure of information relating to ESG performance.